-As physicians and parents, we developed Ready, Set, Food! for our children because we wanted to make food allergy prevention safe and easy.
-Only 3 clean, simple ingredients - because your baby deserves nothing less.Our Ingredients
+As physicians and parents, we developed Ready, Set, Food! for our children because we wanted to make food allergen introduction safe and easy.
+Only 3 organic ingredients - because your baby deserves nothing less.Our Ingredients

 Our scientific advisory board, comprised of pediatricians and allergists, helps guide our thinking around the latest science, product innovation, and safety.

 Katie Marks-Cogan, M.D.Board-Certified Pediatric and Adult Allergist